British minister says 'deplores' any drill close to Cyprus

 Pincher was speaking in Nicosia after a meeting with Cypriot President Nicos Anastasiades.

-British minister for Europe pincher says Britain ‘deplores any drilling in waters close to Cyprus’, supports Cyprus right to extract hydrocarbons

-British minister for Europe, speaking in Nicosia, says any oil wealth around Cyprus should be extracted to the benefit of all people on the island
+British minister for europe pincher says britain ‘deplores any drilling in waters close to cyprus’, supports cyprus right to extract hydrocarbons British minister for europe, speaking in nicosia, says any oil wealth around cyprus should be extracted to the benefit of all people on the island (Reporting By Michele Kambas)